Teichlab/TissueTag/Tutorials/readme.md

 3) install kernel  `ipython kernel install --name tissuetag --user`

 ## note
-if the plot is not fully displayed hover over the plot are and select "Disable Scrolling for Outputs"
+# if the plot is not fully displayed hover over the plot, right click, and select "Disable Scrolling for Outputs"